Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ### Funding<a name="funding"></a>

 Every 13,000 blocks (approximately three months), existing PSF token holders will be air-dropped a new 'funding' token.
 The funding token will only be air-dropped to holders who's tokens have not moved in three months.
-Five percent of the amount of PSF tokens held will be air dropped as funding tokens.
+100,000 funding tokens will be air-dropped, proptional to the amount of PSF tokens meeting the criteria.

-**For example**, if an address holds 100 PSF tokens that have not moved in three months, it will be air dropped 5 funding tokens.
+**For example**, if an address holds 1,000 PSF tokens that have not moved in three months, and the total supply of PSF tokens that have not moved in three months is 100,000 tokens, then the address would receive 1,000 funding tokens.

-Prior to the air-drop, developers and other contributors are free to submit grant proposals to the Foundation, along with an SLP address to receive funding.
-Receivers of the funding token are expected to send their funding tokens to the SLP addresses as they see fit, in order to fund the grants.
+Prior to the air-drop, developers and other contributors are free to submit grant proposals to the Foundation.
+An SLP address will be assigned to each approved grant proposal, and the proposal will be published to the PSF website.

+Receivers of the funding token are expected to send their funding tokens to the SLP addresses of the grants as they see fit, in order to fund the grants.

 Every 13,100 blocks (approximately 1 week later), the funding tokens held by the grant SLP addresses will receive an air-drop of an equal amount of newly minted PSF tokens.
+The private keys for these grants will be held by someone designated as a **Treasurer**.
+The Treasurer will be funded by the PSF general grant, which will be used to fund core management.
+They will be responsible for distributing 1/3 of the PSF tokens, once per month, to the designated recipients in the grant proposal.

+#### Bootstrapping<a name="bootstrapping"></a>
+The Foundation was working off a [different governance model](https://github.com/Permissionless-Software-Foundation/psfoundation-website2/releases/tag/v1.0.0) prior to May 1st, 2020.
+The Governance and token-economic model captured in this business plan will go into effect on July 1st 2020.

+Here are main points on how the transition will take place:

+- On June 24th, approved grant applications with corresponding SLP tokens will be posted to the PSF website.<br /><br />

+- Using the first BCH block on or after 7PM UTC on June 15th 2020, a snapshot of the BCH blockchain will be taken.
+100,000 funding tokens (FUND001) will be air-dropped to all addresses holding PSF tokens in that block.<br /><br />

+- Receivers of the FUND001 funding token are expected to send them to the SLP addresses associated with a grant, distributing tokens how they see fit, based on the funding they want each grant to receive.<br /><br />

+- Using the first BCH block on or after 7PM UTC on July 1st 2020, another snapshot of the BCH blockchain will be taken.
+Any SLP address associated with a grant and holding FUND001 tokens will be airdropped a matching amount of newly minted PSF tokens.<br /><br />

 ### Management<a name="management"></a>

 The management team for the Foundation will be funded via grants, the same as all other contributors to the Foundation.
 By funding members of the management team (or not funding them), token holders within the community have the ability to 'hire and fire' these members of the management team.

 The first member of the management team will have the title 'Head Janitor'.
-This persons chief responsibilities are to choose the other first contributors, and to slowly and a carefully distribute responsibilities and cryptographic keys.
-Their primary role is to grow the organization, keep it focused on the Foundations mission, and reduce any single points of failure that could lead to a catastrophic failure of the organization.
+This person's chief responsibilities are to choose the other first contributors, and to slowly and a carefully distribute responsibilities and cryptographic keys.
+Their primary role is to grow the organization, keep it focused on the Foundation's mission, and reduce any single points of failure that could lead to a catastrophic failure of the organization.

-#### Management of Grants<a name="managementOfGrants"></a>

-The management team of the Permissionless Software Foundation will be responsible for curating applicants and posting approved grants to the Foundation's websites for community members to fund.
+Another member of the management team, the Treasurer, will be responsible for distributing PSF tokens to grant recipients.

+The main day-to-day duties of the management team will be to discuss, coordinate, and approve grant proposals, solicit the community for feedback,  and maintain the PSF website.

 ## Token Economics<a name="tokenEconomics"></a>
 Before delving into the specifics of the token economics, it's important to keep the big picture in mind: The purpose of the mathematics behind the token is to enable steady funding of development, and fair incentives for collaboration, in order to further the Foundation's mission.

+There is an unavoidable, short period of time where speculation of the token price is encouraged: in order bootstrap initial funding, and in the worst-case of market panics.
+This is an important part of the machinery of the organization and how it automatically recovers from some worst-case scenarios.

+But the long-term, steady-state incentives ensure that only community members who want to participate in governance, have incentive to hold the token.
+This ensure that dedicated, community-focused participants, with skin-in-the-game, are the ones driving the governance of the Permissionless Software Foundation and its community.

 ### Token Creation, Issuance, and Wallet<a name="tokenCreation"></a>
 The proposed PSF token will be issued on the Bitcoin Cash (BCH) blockchain using the [Simple Ledger Token Protocol (SLP)](https://simpleledger.cash/).
 The token is currently exchanged using the [Badger Wallet](https://badger.bitcoin.com/), the [Bitcoin.com wallet](https://wallet.bitcoin.com), and several up-and-coming SLP token-aware wallets, by sending either BCH or PSF tokens to this BCH address: